invisigoth/bulk_add_files/README.md

-#Icon Bulk Add Files
+#Bulk Add Files
+##Drupal
-This small module allows you to add existing disk files to the Media Library
+This small Drupal module allows you to add existing disk files to the Media Library